KQM-git/TCL/docs/evidence/combat-mechanics/damage/shields.md

 **Evidence:**

-My original math is in the description of the video. [https://www.youtube.com/watch?v=Gk41KCMjfCI&feature=youtu.be](https://www.youtube.com/watch?v=Gk41KCMjfCI&feature=youtu.be)
+My original math is in the description of the video.
+[YouTube](https://www.youtube.com/watch?v=Gk41KCMjfCI&feature=youtu.be)

 **Significance:**

 Other shield effectiveness is not accounted for, but it stands to reason that they work the same way.
-We can both say that a shield has 2.5x of its current value, or the damage is reduced by 2.5x, against it's effective element.
+We can both say that a shield has 2.5x of its current value, or the damage is reduced by 2.5x, against it's effective Element.